nailtosun/Ayasli-Ges-Solar-Prediction/README.md

 * Small MAE but weird outputs?

 ### Obtaining cloud-cover data with PI
-* Configuration of PI and obtaining first photo
+* Configuration of PI and obtaining first photo (Done)